 You can choose from the following permission levels.

 - No Access

-Google is known for launching and killing a lot of products, like Google Glasses, RSS Reader, etc. But it looks like Google Tag Manager isn’t going away anytime soon: its popularity is growing, more and more people are using it as their work tool, the number of free and paid GTM resources is also constantly increasing.
+Google is known for launching and killing a lot of products, like Google Glasses, RSS Reader, etc. But it looks like Google Tag Manager isn’t going away anytime soon: it’s very popular, and the number of free and paid GTM resources is also constantly increasing.

 What does it mean?
-Well, the more people are using GTM, the more blog posts, tutorials and other types of content will be available.
+Well, the more people use GTM, the more blog posts, tutorials, and other types of content will be available.
 To name a few:

 - The Ultimate list of 90+ GTM Resources